 3. Travel Tips

 Travel Tips is the third pillar of TravelWake 2.0, and in many ways the most editorially refined.
 It is designed for travellers who want a calmer pre-departure briefing: risk-aware planning, practical details, and advice shaped by the type of destination they are entering.
+The aim is to make preparation more legible before the last-minute rush begins.

 Instead of throwing every possible warning or checklist item at the reader, it helps them prepare with better sequence and better judgement.
 That is the standard we want TravelWake to stand for.
+A useful planning product should reduce noise while still improving readiness.

 The Quieter Improvements Around the Core